Information for authors

 Once we have received your manuscript

 We will send you an acknowledgement of receipt.
-We receive a high volume of submissions, and it can take up to three months to assess.
+We receive a high volume of submissions, and it can take up to three to six months to assess.

 If your manuscript is accepted